mardiros/mardiros.github.io/README.md

 [messagebus](https://mardiros.github.io/messagebus/) is a library to build an event driven architecture in Python 3.
 It support both synchronous and asynchronous code based on asyncio.

-The full documentation is here: [https://mardiros.github.io/messagebus/](https://mardiros.github.io/messagebus/).
+The documentation is avalable at: [https://mardiros.github.io/messagebus/](https://mardiros.github.io/messagebus/).

-This project is not production ready yet.
+### Pydantricks

+[Pydantricks](https://mardiros.github.io/pydantricks/) is a library to build fake pydantic models.
+It use Faker under the hood, to have clean fake models.

+The documentation is avalable at: [https://mardiros.github.io/pydantricks/](https://mardiros.github.io/pydantricks/).

 ### Purgatory

 [purgatory](https://mardiros.github.io/purgatory/) is a circuit breaker implementation for Python 3.
 It support both synchronous and asynchronous code based on asyncio.

-The full documentation is here: [https://mardiros.github.io/purgatory/](https://mardiros.github.io/purgatory/).
+The documentation is avalable at: [https://mardiros.github.io/purgatory/](https://mardiros.github.io/purgatory/).

 The project is stable and mature.